 Our Club History

-Wincanton Town was founded in 1890 and played most of its football in the Yeovil and District League at Dancing Lane on West Hill.
-In the mid to late 1990s the West Hill ground was sold to fund Wincanton’s new Sports ground development on Moor Lane to the south west of the town.
+Wincanton Town Football Club was founded in 1890 and played most of its football in the Yeovil and District Football League at Dancing Lane on West Hill.
+In the early to mid 1990’s the West Hill ground was sold to fund Wincanton’s new Sports ground development on Moor Lane to the south west of the town.
 The

-In the club's recent history they progressed significantly in the late 80's as they won the Yeovil & District Division 2 in 1988/89 before lifting the Division 1 title the following season and finishing a notable hat-trick in 1990/91 as they became the Yeovil and District Premier Division Champions.
+In the club's recent history they progressed significantly in the late 1980's as they won the Yeovil and District League Division 2 in 1988/89, won the Division 1 title the following season before they then completed a notable hat-trick in 1990/91 as they became the Yeovil and District Premier Division Champions.

-After two seasons finishing mid table of Somerset Senior Division Two, in 2006 the club made the decision to move over the border to play in the Dorset County League.
-The club were allocated a space in the Dorset Senior League and under Wayne Jerome’s management in their first year of Dorset football won the Senior League by a clear ten points amd gained promotion to the Dorset Premier League.
+In 2006 and after two seasons of mid table finishes in the Somerset Senior League Division Two, the club made the decision to move over the border to play in the Dorset County League.
+The club were allocated a space in the Dorset Senior League and under Wayne Jerome’s management in their first season in Dorset they won the title by a ten point margin and were promoted into the Dorset Premier League.

-Season 2014/15 saw the club enter the FA Vase for the first time, though Wessex League Bemerton Heath Harlequins proved too strong and won the tie 5-0.
+Season 2014/15 saw the club enter the F.A.
+Vase for the first time, however Wessex League Bemerton Heath Harlequins proved too strong and won the tie 5-0.
 The team repeated their 4th position finish in the league and were one of only two sides to defeat runaway champions Barnstaple Town.
-A run to the quarter finals of the Les Phillips Cup was ended by eventual winners Willand Rovers.
-At the end of the season manager Paul Down announced he would be standing down after 5 successful seasons in charge,
+A run to the quarter finals of the Les Phillips Cup was ended by the eventual Cup winners Willand Rovers.
+At the end of the season manager Paul Down announced he would be standing down after five successful seasons in charge.